 Knowing the Vapour Pressure of a substance enables us to calculate whether sufficient vapour may be emitted to create an explosion hazard in the environment in which the substance is used.

 To calculate the concentration of vapour in air, divide the substance vapour pressure by ambient pressure (normally 760mmHg) and multiply by 100 to obtain a % volume reading (ensure first that the pressures are expressed using the same units).

-0.0013% volume is equal to 13ppm.
+For Caprolactone Monomer the amount of vapour in air at 25°C = 0.0013% volume is equal to 13ppm.
 This concentration is far below the lower explosive level (LEL) of this substance.

 This calculation shows that in normal ambient conditions a quantity of Caprolactone Monomer would emit levels of vapour insufficient to create a flammable risk.

 A chart of vapour pressures for specific substances can be found in Section 3.
 Much of the information described in this section can be found for any substance on the Material Safety Data Sheet which can be obtained from the supplier of the substance.

 Find out more about gas characteristics in our Talking Gas articles.